IEEE-VIT/.github/profile/README.md

 </p>

 <h3 align="center">
-For the month of June <a href="https://youtu.be/iCtBjwAEDng">📸</a>
+For the month of July <a href="https://youtu.be/rxGiCjewhEs">🍃</a>
 </h3>

 <p align="center">
-It’s summertime!
-We’ve got some fun projects we’re excited to work on for the rest of the season!
-What are your plans for this summer? 🏝<a href="https://youtu.be/9fdQtU5CEAw">🍧</a>🏄🏻
+We're heading back to school this month!
+More opportunities for brainstorming and collaboration mean only one thing - exciting new projects!<a href="https://youtu.be/ms3m8AtaKO4">🏈</a>🧑‍🚀
 </p>